cyprienhenry/seaborn/README.md

-# seaborn
+# seaborn repo
-The repo demonstrates the main commands of seaborn for common plots
+This repo demonstrates the main commands of seaborn for common plots in different notebooks..
+Data is also included for reproducibility purposes.